AlexsLemonade/training-specific-template/working-with-your-data/working-with-your-own-data.md

 wget --user=<USERNAME> --ask-password <URL>
 ```

+Using the `--ask-password` will prompt you to enter you password.

 ### Upload *small* files from your own computer

 *This will only work for files smaller than 1GB*